vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-09-19.md

 - Loading a library onto a MinION flow cell
 - Sequencing on the MinION platform
 - Basics of nanopore data
-- Analysis of our 16S data using galaxy
+- Analysis of our 16S data using Galaxy
-- Basic Plotting in ggplot2
-- Customizing plots
-- Creating reproducible reports in R

 ## Prerequisites